Green Heart Project

 This five-year urban laboratory investigation will measure the power of greenery as a public health strategy in Louisville neighborhoods.

 In the fall of 2017, The Nature Conservancy and partners launched the Green Heart Project to examine the link between neighborhood greenery and certain physical and mental ailments.
-This five-year, collaborative effort, led by the University of Louisville, Hyphae Design Laboratory, the Institute for Healthy Air Water and Soil, and TNC will inform new, cutting-edge municipal decision-making processes that connect nature with health and well-being.
+This five-year, collaborative effort, led by the University of Louisville Envirome Institute, Hyphae Design Laboratory, and TNC will inform new, cutting-edge municipal decision-making processes that connect nature with health and well-being.